newhoo/RestfulBox/README.md

 #### Global Request Header

-Configure request headers that add to the HTTP request by default in current project.
+Configure request headers that add to the request by default in current project.

 ![](images/global_header.png)

 ### API Local Store
 - API Local Store used for manually saving API, an interface independently scanned.
-It's displayed as a Local module in Service Tree.
+It's displayed as custom modules in Service Tree.
 - Every api should have unique key composed of url and method.
 - Enable by default.
 Disable in the setting.
 - Support synchronization in different IDE/project when setting same file path.